afcapel/stimulus-autocomplete/README.md

 * `min-length` set the minimum number of charaters required to make an autocomplete request.

+## Optional HTML configuration

+* If the `<input>` target has an `autofocus` attribute then the input will be given focus immediately so the user can start typing.
+This is useful if the `<input>` is dynamically added/morphed into the DOM (say by a "edit" button) and the user expects to start typing immediately.

 ## Examples

 There's a minimal example in the `examples` directory.
 To run it: